 efficiencies, reduce wait times and result in significant savings in our

 Almost nine in 10 Canadians (88 per cent) support the development of EHRs

-- a five per cent increase since 2003.
-Ontarians (90 per cent) are the most
+- a five per cent increase since 2003 - with support on the Prairies (83 per

 EHRs provide authorized clinicians with a wide range of medical data such

 as a patient's allergies, lab test results, digitized x-rays or prescription

 history.
 The result is more coordinated care, increased efficiency, cost

 savings and reduced medical errors.
 While most Canadians' medical information